ShishirPatil/EdgeML/README.md

 ## What?
-Placeholder page for the Intelligent Devices Expedition, Microsoft Research India
+Placeholder page for the Intelligent Devices Expedition, Microsoft Research India.

 ## Author